pranoy-mathur/pranoy-mathur.github.io/_posts/2024-04-13-home-experiments-with-effluent-water-treatment.md

 categories: projects
 ---

-Life comes at you fast, so do aerobic bugs for the organic matter in effluent water.
+Life comes at you fast; but so do aerobic bacteria for the organic matter in effluent water :).

 ![photo of a stream](IMG_5892.jpg)